LedgeDash/unum/docs/runtime.md

 M.2 will not invoke another M instance because 2 < 4-2 is false.

-## Note on Branch (wip)

-Branching (i.e., `Conditional` on the `Next` field) is statically coded in `unum-config.json`.
-The unum runtime runtime executes the branching logic.

-The branching logic only controls whether a function in the `Next` field gets invoked or not.
-It does not change the input data in any way.
+## Conditional

+ unum uses the `Conditional` field to control whether a continuation gets invoked or not.
+Programmers can use the `Conditional` field to encode termination condition or branching.

+`Conditional` does not change the input to the continuation.

+### Termination

+Terminate on `$ret`

+Terminate on index `$0`

+### Branch

+Branches encoded as a list.

 # Runtime Variables